Grahp/Website/pages/Bowmap.md

 Bowmap is [[Home|my]] MMORPG [[Minecraft Server|Minecraft server]] [[Minecraft Server From Scratch|written from-scratch]] in [[Clojure|Clojure]]!

-It's currently in development.
-Chapter 1 Alpha 1 will release on January 17, 2026!
+It's currently in development - the first demo will release on January 17, 2026!

 Check out the [[Bowmap Progress|Bowmap Progress]] page for what I've done every day (or, you know, whenever I remember to update it o-o)